-4.19 Domestic abuse
+4.21 Domestic abuse

 Domestic abuse represents one quarter of all violent crime.
-It is actual or threatened physical, emotional, psychological or sexual abuse.
-It involves the use of power and control by one person over another.
+Domestic violence and abuse is defined as: any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+The abuse can encompass but is not limited to: psychological; physical; sexual; financial; and emotional.
 It occurs regardless of race, ethnicity, gender, class, sexuality, age, religion, mental or physical ability.
 Domestic abuse can also involve other types of abuse.